 You may have signed up for overdraft protection, but many of the big banks still charge a fee to transfer money from your savings account to cover the cost of overdraft.
 Make sure you choose an account that doesn’t punish your mistakes with massive fees or nonsense charges to move your money.

 Many internet-only banks offer free ATM visits at any ATM in the country.
 In some cases, you’ll be charged initially, but your bank will reimburse you for the fee.

 Returned deposit fee

 If you deposit a check that bounces, some banks charge a fee.
-Big banks can charge up to $15 for returned deposit items, and $25 for an internationally returned deposit item.
-However, small banks and credit unions don’t.
+Big banks can charge up to $19 for returned deposit items, and $40 for an internationally returned deposit item — however, some smaller banks and credit unions don’t charge a fee.
 Hopefully you won’t encounter any bounced checks, but it’s better to be safe than sorry.

 Lost debit card fee

 If you’ve misplaced your debit card, it will typically cost you up to $7.50 to replace — and if you need it replaced ASAP, then it could cost you up to a hefty $25 expedited delivery fee for a new shiny piece of plastic.

 To lessen the blow, you don’t have to request expedited delivery on your new card — you can simply use cash you have on hand or a credit card for payments until the new debit card arrives.